 But you can be sure the loudest squeals of excitement at the prospect of a royal wedding come from the PR, marketing and advertising brains of the consumer world.
 Ever since Meghan said ‘yes’ to Harry’s proposal, they’ve undoubtedly been racking their brains for wedding-related ways to leap onto the marriage bandwagon and promote their products.

-Combining both dogs and a royal wedding is a surefire way to our hearts, which is why one of our fur-avourites was from fellow Kirkby Lonsdale-based business, Barking Mad.
+Combining both dogs and a royal wedding is a surefire way to our hearts, which is why one of my fur-avourites was from fellow Kirkby Lonsdale-based business, Barking Mad.
 A gentle giant Newfoundland dog, officially named after Prince Harry by his royalist owners, married his very own Meghan in a special doggy wedding ceremony.

-Another of our favourites was Marks and Spencer changing the name of its Windsor branch to Markle and Sparkle for that one weekend.
+Another of my favourites was Marks and Spencer changing the name of its Windsor branch to Markle and Sparkle for that one weekend.
 The store also had its recently married cartoon characters Percy and Penny Pig cut a ceremonial ribbon.

 Sharry Cramond, marketing director of food and hospitality at M&S said: ‘As a quintessentially British brand we had to do something special to mark the royal wedding, and what better way to welcome Meghan to the family than to ‘marry’ both our names together for the weekend.
 As a retailer, we’ve celebrated 34 royal weddings over our 134-year history, but this is the boldest idea we’ve delivered yet.’

-Another stunt that caught our eye was a tasty idea from Heck sausages to create a limited-edition pork sausage inspired by Harry and Meghan – sweet ginger and American.
+Another stunt that caught my eye was a tasty idea from Heck sausages to create a limited-edition pork sausage inspired by Harry and Meghan – sweet ginger and American.
 Presented in a regal sleeve embellished with a crown and entwined wedding rings, the sausages were available for just three weeks in May.
 A great way of joining in with the celebratory mood while testing a new flavour.